Khushipatel27/Car-Crash-Detection/README.md

 # 🚗 Car Crash Detection & Risk Analysis System

-A real-time deep learning-based system that detects car crashes, estimates vehicle speed, analyzes crash risk levels, sends emergency SOS alerts, and generates comprehensive reports.
-The system uses computer vision and object detection (YOLO) techniques to provide dynamic visual feedback using bounding box color changes based on risk probability.
+A real-time Computer Vision system that detects car crashes, estimates vehicle speed, analyzes crash risk levels, sends emergency SOS alerts, and generates comprehensive reports.
+The system utilizes advanced object detection techniques with YOLOv8, specifically leveraging both YOLOv8n and YOLOv8m models.
+Depending on the scenario, weights from either model are used to balance speed and accuracy — with YOLOv8n optimized for faster inference and YOLOv8m for improved detection precision.
+Through this combined approach, the system achieves an overall detection accuracy of approximately 60%, providing dynamic visual feedback using bounding box color changes based on risk probability.
 ---

 ## 🧠 Key Features